 In recent years, Dade City has become synonymous with its largest event, the Kumquat Festival.
 Kumquats are a marvelous fruit that is both sweet and sour.
-The whole town joins in this annual celebration held the last weekend of January, but there are many reasons to visit this Nature Coast town any day of the week.
+The whole town joins in this annual celebration held the last weekend of January, and there are many reasons to visit this Nature Coast town any day of the week.

 First, the historic architecture.

 On September 14, 1885, the first regular train of the Florida Central and Peninsular Railway passed through Dade City.
 An historic brick rail station, originally built in 1912, is on the National Register of Historic Places.

 The iconic Pasco County Courthouse was built in 1909, and a thriving downtown radiates from it.
 Designed by noted architect Edward Columbus Hosford in the Classical Revival style, it is also on the U.S. National Register of Historic Places.
 Visitors can view the common areas inside.
 The craftsmanship is impressive.

 Two excellent educational institutions, St. Leo University and Pasco-Hernando State College, are located in the Greater Dade City area, as is the Pioneer Florida Museum.
 On the outskirts are two exotic animal attractions, Dade City Wild Things and Giraffe Ranch, a Tree Hoppers adventure park, and the Joy-Lan Drive In Theater, where you can see first-run movies or attend a swap meet on weekends.

 But the real magic of Dade City, in my opinion, is the charm of its residents and proprietors.